-- If you’re not sure where to start, consider conducting an audit to determine how much of your system is operational and to identify areas where water efficiencies can be implemented.
+- Conduct An Irrigation Audit: If you’re not sure where to start, consider conducting an audit to determine how much of your system is operational and to identify areas where water efficiencies can be implemented.
 Routine inspections help ensure systems are functioning properly and are not applying water to hard surfaces.

-- These systems use computerized water models that adjust daily to shift irrigation when there is rainfall or water runoff.
+- Upgrade To Smart Controllers And Flow Sensors: These systems use computerized water models that adjust daily to shift irrigation when there is rainfall or water runoff.
 Upgrading will provide users with alerts of leaks and malfunctions, allowing for timely fixes that can help cut down the amount of wasted water.

-- Consider creating a rain garden which can enhance curb appeal and is designed to catch rainwater and store it for later use when rainfall is not as frequent.
+- Add Sustainable Landscape Elements: Consider creating a rain garden which can enhance curb appeal and is designed to catch rainwater and store it for later use when rainfall is not as frequent.
 In addition, designing landscapes with plants that don’t require as much upkeep can reduce water use and strengthen the surrounding terrain.
 Examples include adding native plants, making a wildflower grove, or creating a pollinator garden.

-- While outdoor facility activities largely contribute to a water usage, it’s also important to be aware of indoor activities that do the same.
+- Take An Inventory On Indoor Water Usage: While outdoor facility activities largely contribute to a water usage, it’s also important to be aware of indoor activities that do the same.
 Consider converting toilets to low-flow or dual-flush systems, install low-flow faucets where possible, regularly check for water leaks and make sure to be mindful of running water when washing hands, showering and even cooking.

 To further optimize water use across properties, SSC also partners with leading smart technology provider Weathermatic.
 Through its SmartLink technology, Weathermatic is able to ensure systems are commissioned and maintained for peak performance and efficiency.
 This allows SSC team members to better control the amount of water they are using and manage systems in real-time.
 These innovations help locations reduce outdoor water consumption by up to 40%, with another 10-20% in water energy savings.